bloodmc/GriefDefenderDoc/docs/guide/basic/flag-definitions-gui.md

 These are the definition contexts that will be used with all permissions defined within `permissions=[...]`.
 It currently only supports context keys `gd_claim_default`, `gd_claim_override`, or `gd_claim`.
 See https://github.com/bloodmc/GriefDefender/wiki/Contexts to learn how contexts work.
+Note: These contexts do NOT apply in GUI.
+It is only used during server startup.
+GUI will always apply flags to the claim player is standing in.

 #### Default value